getify/You-Dont-Know-JS/scope & closures/ch3.md

 }
 ```

-See Appendix B for an alternate style of block-scoping which may provide easier to maintain/refactor code in these scenarios.
+See Appendix B for an alternate (more explicit) style of block-scoping which may provide easier to maintain/refactor code that's more robust to these scenarios.

 ### `const`